 - During the Griffith rescue operation, Guts and Casca begin acting like an old married couple after they do the deed, much to the amusement of Judeau and Pippin.
 There is some tension in the air when Guts and Casca show some obvious signs of jealously toward one another such as when Guts gets miffed at Casca for being too concerned about the relationship between Griffith and Princess Charlotte, and when Casca casts a wary eye on Princess Charlotte when she gets physically close to Guts, but it all gets neutralized by their obvious show of affection toward one another like when Guts thought it was a bad idea for Casca to go through the secret tunnel into the dungeon because she was the commander and needed to be out of danger's way (though he was really more concerned about Casca being in danger as his lover) and when Casca gently cools Guts down and tenderly wipes the blood off of his face after he slaughtered dozens of Midland soldiers.
 The cutest part was when Casca got anxious part of the way and grabbed onto Guts' cape ("Like a lost child," he said).

-- When they finally get to Griffith and saw what one year of torture did to him, Griffith, filled with rage, moved his hand with the intent to strangle Guts.
-The latter didn't notice and hugged him close while crying.
-Griffith, seeing that Guts was truly sad about what happened to him, settled his hand on Guts' hand instead.
+- When they finally get to Griffith and see what one year of torture did to him, Griffith, filled with rage, moves his hand with the intent to throttle Guts.
+The latter doesn't notice and hugs him close while crying, the teardrops .
+Griffith, seeing that Guts is truly sad about what's happened to him, allows his hand to rest on Guts' hand instead.
+He gazes up at Guts thruogh his mask while the teardrops fall on his face.

 - The wagon scene after Guts' first battle with Wyald is one of those moments that mixes heartwarming with tearjerker.
 After Casca and Judeau are done tending Guts' and Griffith's wounds, Guts just starts to talk to Griffith, trying to lift Griffith's spirits by attempting to restore a sense of normality between the two given that Griffith is crippled beyond repair and Griffith's own feelings toward Guts at the moment are questionable, to say the least.
 Guts even suggests to Griffith that he can take off the helmet, since it's only the two of them, but the height of this comes when Guts sees Griffith glancing at some armor, and Guts puts it on Griffith.
 Griffith tries to wield a sword (but fails since his tendons are cut), but Guts remains cheerfully optimistic for him, saying that he'll be able to fight as the White Hawk in time.
 Guts is so truthful and optimistic in this moment, you have to wonder if he's lying for Griffith's sake or for his own sake.